rbtcollins/bitnami-docker/gke/wordpress/README.md

 The first thing that we're going to do is start a [pod](http://kubernetes.io/v1.0/docs/user-guide/pods.html) for MariaDB master.
 We'll use a [replication controller](http://kubernetes.io/v1.0/docs/user-guide/replication-controller.html) to create the pod — even though it's a single pod, the controller is still useful for monitoring health and restarting the pod if required.

 We'll use the config file `mariadb-master-controller.yml` for the pod which creates a single MariaDB master pod with the label `name=mariadb-master`.
+The pod uses the [bitnami/mariadb](https://hub.docker.com/r/bitnami/mariadb/) image and specifies the user and database to create as well as the replication parameters using environment variables.

 > **Note**:
 >